Understanding Prenuptial Agreement Australia and Binding Financial Agreements

 - The Binding Financial Agreement may be limited to the extent that it deals with specific assets or liabilities only.
 As an example, a family home may be excluded from the division on separation by express provisions in the agreement.
 Similarly, should there be a partial transfer of an interest in an asset upon a separation then this may be provided for under the agreement to ensure that partial separation does occur?

 When an agreement is limited to specific assets the other assets falling outside of the agreement will be dealt with under the general provisions of the Family Law Act 1975 and in relation to the law applicable at the time of the separation.

 - The financial agreement may include third parties and the third parties may be bound by the terms of the agreement.
 As the Family court does not have the power to make orders binding third parties a financial agreement has a greater advantage over Court orders in this regard.

 What are the disadvantages of having a Binding Financial Agreement?

 - The parties to a financial agreement clearly define what will happen to their assets and liabilities if a separation should occur in their relationship.
 This separation may occur many years after the financial agreement is entered into.

-- Due to agreements not being required to be filed with any Court, should the parties loose the agreement and a copy not be obtained then the terms of the agreement will not be enforceable?
+- Due to agreements not being required to be filed with any court, should the parties lose the agreement and a copy not be obtained then the terms of the agreement will not be enforceable?